-The financial statements of Apimeds Pharmaceuticals US, Inc. as of and for the fiscal years ended December 31, 2023, and 2022, included in this prospectus, have been audited by Kreit & Chiu CPA LLP, an independent registered public accounting firm, as set forth in their report.
-Such financial statements are included in reliance upon the report of such firm given their authority as experts in accounting and auditing.
+The financial statements of Apimeds Pharmaceuticals US, Inc. as of and for the fiscal years ended December 31, 2023, and 2022, included in this prospectus, have been audited by Kreit & Chiu CPA LLP, an independent registered public accounting firm, as set forth in their report thereon, which includes an explanatory paragraph as to Apimeds Pharmaceuticals US, Inc.'s ability to continue as a going concern, appearing elsewhere in this prospectus, and are included in reliance upon the report of such firm given their authority as experts in accounting and auditing.